Message from the Head of Year

 Please remember that schools are limited in the type of absences that they can accept as authorised and are required to inform the Local Authority of all unauthorised absence.

 Year 11 Prom

-From September you currently all have invites to the Prom (26th June 2019).
+From September you currently all have invites to the Prom (19th June 2020 – provisional).
 However, if you then fail to meet the following criteria over the course of the year you will have lost your invite.